Slideshow image

 “P” focuses on Jesus’ purpose for his disciples.

-This second section of Matthew beings with the words “When Jesus had finished … (7:28).
+This second section of Matthew begins with the words “When Jesus had finished … (7:28).
 This whole section (7:28-10:42) is about the developing character of the disciples being expressed, exteriorized, manifested outwardly in action.

 “P” invites the reader to take the perspective of the disciples – what are they seeing, thinking, saying, and doing.